 Obviously every wedding is different and these numbers are an average from lots of variability.
 But overall, I think they demonstrate my general lens patterns.
 Here are some more detailed explanations of each lens and when I use them.

-I’ve started using this lens a LOT lately, and I’m loving it.
+I’ve started using this lens a LOT more lately, and I’m loving it.
 It probably stays on one of my cameras for most of the day at a wedding.
 It really allows me to get a wide scene with lots of things happening, without it feeling too overwhelming.
 It gives the feel of actually being there, because of how wide it is and how much it encompasses.
 I’ve loved the documentary feel I get from it, and since I got this lens, I’ve used my 35mm a lot less.
 And as far as the wide angle distortion, it doesn’t bother me at all!
 In fact, I prefer to embrace it!

 Before I got the 24mm, I used my 35mm for almost 50% of all images taken at weddings.
-I still LOVE it, but I use it a little less now.
-I love it for the ceremony and details, I use it to establish setting and mood with shots from far away.
-For couple portraits I use it for the shots that feel intimate and close, when the 24mm is just too wide and distorting.
+I still LOVE it, but I use it less now.
+I love it for the ceremony and details, and I use it to establish setting and mood with shots from far away and close up.
+For couple portraits I use it for the shots that feel intimate and close, when the 24mm is just a little too wide.
 For the reception, I use it for all my dance floor shots with a flash.

-I used this lens for ceremonies, especially to get close to emotional moments with tears and laughter, without having to be up-front and center in the aisle.
+I use this lens pretty much exclusively for ceremonies.
+It lets me get close-up emotional moments with tears and laughter, without having to be up-front and center in the aisle.
 If the ceremony space is small and intimate, and I’m forced to be really close, I’ll use the 85mm instead.

 C A M E R A B A G S

 ONA Brixton: I use this one for couple sessions when hiking isn’t required.
-It fits my two bodies with 3 lenses (all but the 135mm which I don’t bring on sessions).
+It fits my two bodies with 3-4 lenses.

 Poler Excursion Pack with Camera Insert: I’ve gone through a lot of camera bags and this is by far my favorite.
 I use it at weddings as well as on hikes and camping trips.
 Unfortunately Poler discontinued the backpack, so you can’t purchase it anymore.